Randall Terry: 2012 presidential candidacy

 In January 2011, Terry announced his intention to challenge President Barack Obama in the Democratic Party primaries for the presidential election of 2012.
 His campaign strategy was based upon a commercial during Super Bowl XLVI featuring graphic photographs of aborted fetuses; historically, the networks have refused all political and issue-related advertising during the Super Bowl, citing equal-time rules, and the advertisement did not air.

 The attempt to air the ads led to legal action and a statement by the Democratic National Committee that Terry was not a legitimate candidate, and thus should be forbidden privileges given others running.

-In December 2011, he became the physical target of candidate Vermin Supreme, who sprinkled glitter over his head during a debate claiming he was turning Randall homosexual for a period of time.
+In December 2011, he became the physical target of candidate Vermin Supreme, who sprinkled glitter over his head during a debate, claiming he was "turning Randall Terry gay."

-According to unofficial results, Terry received 18% of the vote in the 2012 Democratic Oklahoma Presidential Primary.
-He also won 12 counties in the state, including the entire panhandle, and was awarded two delegates in the Democratic Primary.
+Terry received 18% of the vote in the 2012 Democratic Oklahoma presidential primary.
+He also won 12 counties in the state, including the entire panhandle, and was awarded two delegates in the Democratic primary.
 Kansas TV station KDGL-LD channel 23, is an Independent TV station serving Southwest Kansas and the Oklahoma Panhandle.
 It and its sister stations carry Randall's Walk TV program, broadcasting the length of the Panhandle.
 It was the only primary in which Terry won any counties or delegates.
 He had also appeared on the ballots in Alaska, Missouri, and New Hampshire.
+He received 22,858 votes or 0.3% in the Democratic primary.